Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 Category Theory is normally thought of as very abstract.
 And indeed, working with generic categories, or understanding the full statement of the Yoneda Lemma, requires a lot of familiarity with abstraction.
 But this abstraction doesn't necessarily translate to _specific instances_ of categorical theorems or ideas, such as this matrix example.

 Indeed, I'm a physicist.
 I don't really _like_ abstraction - I'm at home performing calculations, working in coordinates, and extracting physical predictions from mathematical models.
 But I love Category Theory!
 What I want to show is that Category Theory can be viewed as a bag of techniques and tricks, giving you tools to "think categorically", that can be applied to concrete, tangible problems.
 Perhaps that's something everyone can appreciate!

+I'm planning to continue writing articles explaining Mathematics and Physics.
+If you'd like to support me, consider [buying me a coffee](https://ko-fi.com/pseudonium)!